archana6832/simple-js-app/README.md

+# Project Description

+This is a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.

-  Project description
+## Project Dependencies
-  This is a simple JavaScript App named Pokédex .

-  Project dependencies
+This Project will use
-  -html
-  -css
-  -js
+- HTML
+- CSS
+- JavaScript